faizansari0709/EscaDEL/README.md

 # EscaDEL
-The Food Delivery Website project aims to create a user-friendly and responsive platform where users can browse, order, and enjoy food from local restaurants.
+The Food Delivery Website project aims to create a user-friendly and where users can browse, order, and enjoy food from local restaurants.
 The project will be built using HTML, CSS and JavaScript.
 The website will provide a seamless experience for users to select dishes, customize orders.